This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 Development Support (DS) and Learning Support (LS) programme

 Government-appointed pre-school anchor operators such as My First Skool from NTUC First Campus and Sparkletots from PAP Community Foundation offer development support (DS) and learning support (LS) programme for preschoolers requiring low-level of early intervention (EI) support.
 These short-term interventions - lasting six to 15 weeks which focus on areas such as speech and language, social skills, motor skills, behavior and literacy, are provided by Social Service Agencies (SSAs) and intended to prepare these preschoolers for entry into mainstream primary school.
-Click here for more information.
+For further details on these programmes, download the Information on Learning Support (LS) and Development Support (DS) Package.

 Pre-schoolers suspected of having development or learning needs are referred by the pre-school for assessment.
 Referrals are processed by the pre-school.
 Participating pre-schools will be able to advise the parent on the suitability of the programme, assessment process and fees.